 - DPEM 667V.
-Final Project Research in DPEM Final Project Research is one of three options students may choose to complete the six credit hours of the Final Project curriculum.
+Final Project Research in DPEMoptions students may choose to complete the six credit hours of the Final Project curriculum.
 Students choosing this option will complete a research project related to disaster preparedness and emergency management.
 Prerequisites, DPEM 6123 and permission of instructor. - DPEM 668V.
 Final Project Thesis in DPEM Final Project Thesis is one of three options students may choose to complete the six credit hours of the Final Project curriculum.
 Students choosing this option will complete a thesis related to disaster preparedness and emergency management.
 Prerequisites, DPEM 6123 and permission of instructor.